breim/sea_route/README.md

 ## Overview

 In developing the code, I aimed to prioritize readability and simplicity to ensure it remains straightforward and easy to understand.
-While I recognize there is room for improvement in terms of dependency injection, I opted to avoid adding complexity to maintain the code's approachability and ease of maintenance.
+While I recognize there is room for improvement in terms of dependency injection and mocks insided tests, I opted to avoid adding complexity to maintain the code's approachability and ease of maintenance.

 You can also check for app.rb file to see the implementation of the endpoints.